-2.4.3.1 Potential Overlap
+Potential Overlap

-In SNOMED CT concepts that are subtypes of [ 432102000 | administration of therapeutic substance] can also specify the nature of the substance administered.
+In SNOMED CT concepts that are subtypes of [ 432102000 | administration of substance |] can also specify the nature of the substance administered.
 Refinement of any particular type of administration is possible by applying values to the "direct substance" attribute to represent administration of any pharmaceutical product.
 Therefore, there is a potential overlap between two approaches to representation of the nature of the substance administered.

-2.4.3.2 Rules and Guidance
+Rules and Guidance